exceljs/exceljs/README.md

 <ul>
     <li>
-      Merged <a href="https://github.com/guyonroche/exceljs/pull/203">Fix issue #163: the "spans" attribute of the row element is optional #203</a>
+      Merged <a href="https://github.com/guyonroche/exceljs/pull/208">Fix issue 206 #208</a>
-      Now xlsx parsing will handle documents without row spans.
+      Fixes issue reading xlsx files that have been printed.
+Also adds "lastPrinted" property to Workbook.
       Thanks to <a href="https://github.com/arturas-vitkauskas">arturas-vitkauskas</a> for the contribution.
     </li>
 </ul>